neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 ---

-Of course this entire stack, and really the whole architecture, is just an idea.
+This entire stack, and really the whole architecture, is just an idea.
 It is all subject to change.

 ## Outstanding Questions

-Even if the architecture and technology stack are perfect, there are difficult questions that remain.
+Even if the architecture and technology stack are perfect, there are difficult questions that remain across not only technology but also law, finance, and even philosophy.
 Here are some of them:

 * Every state has its own election laws, technology infrastructure, and budget.
 What kinds of legal, privacy, and technical challenges are there to migrating voter registration data to a new system?
 Is there even a need if the application can